 If you want to use vitamin C to treat or prevent a UTI, talk to your provider, who can help you decide how much to supplement.
 Another way to increase vitamin C intake is by eating foods that are rich in the vitamin, like red peppers, kiwi, and citrus fruits.

 If you have a current UTI, citrus fruit and juice may irritate your bladder, so be sure to monitor your symptoms if you decide to up your vitamin C intake.

-Multiple studies show taking a probiotic supplement, which introduces healthy bacteria to your gut, can help the body stave off infection.
-Other research suggests specific types of probiotics, especially Lactobacillus, can help reduce the risk of UTIs, and that taking probiotics with antibiotics could be more effective than taking antibiotics alone.
+Multiple studies show that taking a probiotic supplement can help the body stave off infection.
+Probiotics introduce healthy bacteria to your gut.
+Other research suggests specific types of probiotics, especially Lactobacillus, can help reduce the risk of UTIs.
+And taking probiotics with antibiotics could be more effective than taking antibiotics alone.